troglobit/inadyn/README.md

         ssl            = true
         ddns-server    = update.twodns.de
         ddns-path      = "/update?hostname="
-        alias          = myalias.dd-dns.de
+        hostname       = myhostname.dd-dns.de
 	}

 For <https://www.namecheap.com> DDNS can look as follows.
-Please notice how the alias syntax differs between these two DDNS providers.
+Notice how the hostname syntax differs between these two DDNS providers.
 You need to investigate details like this yourself when using the generic/custom DDNS plugin: